GrzegorzKozub/arch/README.md

 8. Run `~/Code/Arch/config.sh` to finish configuring Arch and Gnome
 9. With the USB plugged in, run `~/Code/Arch/apps.sh` to install and configure the apps

+## Maual configuration

+1. Connect to WiFi from Gnome
+2. Install Dim On Battery Power shell extension for Gnome
+3. Setup Chrome